Skip to main content

 Twilio charges directly for each SMS or MMS send, with rates varying by country and message type.
 The platform does not add markup to Twilio pricing itself.

-For agencies, the real operational cost picture also includes carrier fees, compliance registration costs, and the customer plan credit model inside the platform.
+For agencies, the real operational cost picture also includes any Twilio-side compliance or account costs and the customer plan credit model inside the platform.

 How Twilio interacts with custom-plan credits